Long Bridge (Potomac River): Later history

+New companion bridge

+In 2019 DDOT and FRA reported that another bridge was needed to serve increased passenger rail needs, as the Long Bridge has historically been one of the worst bottlenecks in the national rail system, often operating at 98 percent capacity.
+DDOT also proposed to create a new bicycle/pedestrian crossing on an additional, parallel bridge.

 On December 19, 2019, Virginia Governor Ralph Northam and rail company CSX Transportation announced a deal to expand rail service in Virginia.
-As part of the deal, Virginia will build a new two-track bridge parallel to the existing Long Bridge.
-The new bridge will be used for Amtrak and VRE trains, allowing the Long Bridge to be used solely for freight traffic.
-The Long Bridge has historically been one of the worst bottlenecks in the national rail system, often operating at 98 percent capacity.
-The Final Environmental Impact Statement and FRA's Record of Decision was issued on September 4, 2020.
-This approval clears the way for final engineering design, financing and construction of the Long Bridge expansion.
+As part of the deal, Virginia will build a new two-track bridge parallel to the existing Long Bridge to be used for Amtrak and VRE trains, while the existing bridge would be renovated and used solely for freight traffic..

+The Final Environmental Impact Statement and FRA's Record of Decision was issued on September 4, 2020, clearing the way for final engineering design, financing and construction of the Long Bridge expansion.

-The now fully funded Long Bridge expansion is expected to be finished by 2030, and "all the money in the world will not get the Long Bridge done before 2030," according Donald “DJ” Stadtler Jr., executive director of the Virginia Passenger Rail Authority.
+Construction of the replacement bridge began in October 2024 with a groundbreaking ceremony held on October 17.
+The now fully funded Long Bridge expansion is expected to be finished by 2030.